 Orphan Pages & Broken Links

-Orphan pages are web pages that have no internal links pointing to them, making them difficult for both users and search engines to discover, which can hurt indexing.
-Broken links are URLs that lead to non-existent pages (e.g., a “404 error”) and can negatively impact SEO and user experience.
+Orphan pages are web pages that have no internal links pointing to them, making them difficult for both users and search engines to discover which hurts page indexing.
+Broken links are URLs that lead to non-existent pages (e.g., a “404 error”).
+Negatively impact SEO and user experience.

 Conclusion